Discover the top under 50k with impressive , stylish design, advanced safety features, and great value for money.

 In addition to advanced driver assistance systems and crash test ratings, modern vehicles are equipped with a wide range of safety features designed to protect occupants in the event of a collision.
 These features can include everything from airbags and seat belts to electronic stability control and anti-lock braking systems.

-Airbags are a critical safety feature that help cushion occupants during a crash, reducing the risk of serious injuries.
+Airbags are a critical feature that help cushion occupants during a crash, reducing the risk of serious injuries.
 Most vehicles now come equipped with multiple airbags, including front, side, and curtain airbags, to provide comprehensive protection in various types of collisions.
 Seat belts, on the other hand, are the first line of defense in a crash, restraining occupants and preventing them from being ejected from the vehicle.

 Electronic stability control (ESC) is another important safety feature that helps prevent skidding and loss of control on slippery roads.
 By automatically applying individual brakes and reducing engine power, ESC can help drivers maintain control of their vehicle in challenging driving conditions.
 Anti-lock braking systems (ABS) are also crucial for preventing wheel lock-up during emergency braking, allowing drivers to steer around obstacles while stopping quickly and safely.